mintlayer/mintlayer-core/README.md

 To join the testnet, you have the option to use pre-built binaries or compile the code yourself.
 The build instructions are available [here](https://docs.mintlayer.org/testnet/node-setup-cli).

 To run the node, use the following command: `cargo run --bin node-daemon -- testnet`.
 To launch the command line wallet, use this command: `cargo run --bin wallet-cli -- --network testnet`.
+To launch the GUI wallet, use this command: `cargo run --bin node-gui`.